 The Benefits of Deferred College Loans

-For those people still enrolled in school, a deferment could be a godsend, as it allows them to focus on their studies while not being immediately concerned with making payments.
+For those people still enrolled in school, a student loan deferment could be a godsend, as it allows them to focus on their studies while not being immediately concerned with making payments.
 A study featured in Forbes suggests that only 49 percent of students who enroll in college will graduate on time, and the authors suggest that worries about money can push some people into taking jobs.
 The tension and pressure to begin making payments might force students to take fewer classes each term while also working part-time.
 Delaying graduation and staying in school longer can pretty easily make a student’s college experience more expensive: more semesters equals more tuition, which, in turn, can mean more debt taken on.
 This can make for an unpleasant cocktail of accruing debt that becomes increasingly difficult to manage.
 Deferring loans can remit some of this pressure, and that might allow students to take on a full course load without constant worries about issues of payment and loss.

 Similarly, a deferred student loan could allow an unemployed person to really focus on the job search, networking with the right people and seeking out quality job opportunities, as opposed to taking lower-quality part-time jobs for which they’re overqualified.
 This kind of targeted search could result in a more profitable job, where those students who simply must pay their loans back now might be forced to take the first job they can find, no matter how menial the work might be.
 Deferment just expands the options available, and it reduces the pressure a recent graduate might face.

 Those dealing with some sort of life hardship might also take comfort in the fact that a deferred student loan has no impact on a person’s credit score.
 From a lender’s perspective, a person in deferment is still paying the loan back appropriately, and there is no default or loss involved.
 The bank and the student just have a new agreement that they’re both interested in following.
 Students who don’t pay their loans when they should, however, can go into default, and this can be catastrophic.